-The compensation paid to members of the Board of Directors consists of a fixed component plus a lump-sum reimbursement of expenses and an attendance fee.
+The compensation paid to members of the Board of Directors consists of a fixed component and an attendance fee.
 Members of the various committees are paid a separate fixed component and attendance fee.
 Where meetings of the Board of Directors and the various committees are held immediately after one another, the attendance fee is paid once only.

 The compensation paid to the Chairman of the Board of Directors is based on a fixed proportion of his salary (fixed component).Depending on the company’s financial performance, the Chairman also receives free shares in Feintool International Holding AG.
 These shares are locked in for five years.

 The compensation paid to Group Management is based on a fixed proportion of each individual’s salary (fixed component).
 In addition, the amount of compensation is determined directly by the attainment of targets and performance of each member of Group Management, as well as the financial performance of the company (variable component).The performance-related bonus is determined on the basis of operating results (EBIT) and the degree to which annually agreed individual objectives have been achieved.
 It is based on a ratio of approximately 70:30 operating to personal targets, and is very similar for all members of Group Management except the CEO.
 The bonus for the CEO is calculated entirely according to the EBIT of the Feintool Group.
 The variable compensation component paid to the members of Group Management is between 30 % and 70 % of the fixed salary component.
 The current bonus payments in 2021 reflect the business performance in the year under review.